top of page

 secure | sovereign | scalable

-Our Inter-sectoral Dataspace Toolkit breaks down industry verticals by enabling decentralised and secure data exchange for the development and management of complex apps
+Our Inter-sectoral Dataspace Toolkit breaks down industry verticals by enabling decentralised and secure data exchange for the development and

 The DS2 solution will be co-designed, developed and tested across 3 inter-sectoral use cases in the domains of Urban Planning, Air Pollution, and Precision Agriculture